 All agencies bring porters on the tour that will carry your things in a duffle bag.
 Normally the allowed weight is around 5 kgs, which is more than enough for 4 days.
 You can put the rest of your belongings in your backpack.

-Some essential items to bring are:
+Some essential items on the Inca Trail packing list are:

 - A hiking backpack